 Dennie studied environmental-sustainability in architecture school and has been intimately involved in its implementation since the beginning of the green movement.

 She worked with Hillary Brown, FAIA, one of the main contributors to transforming New York City to the Big Green Apple.
-Together, they authored two 80+ page publications, High Performance Building Guidelines.
-Dennie collaborated with Brown and energy consultants to facilitate green design charrettes between the architects, engineers, landscape architects, and contractors at each design submission for 10+ new and renovated schools in New Haven, CT.
-Dennie also helped Brown to develop a documentary film about the green building process for non-profits for the Kresge Foundation and Non-Profit Finance Fund.
-Download Evangeline Dennie's resume.
+Together, they co-authored two books, which served as guidelines for environmentally-sustainable building designs.
+Evangeline also made contributions to Brown's NYC Green Infrastructure Guidelines.
+Evangeline implemented the guidelines of her books by collaborated with Brown and energy consultants.
+She facilitated green building design charrettes with the architects, engineers, landscape architects, and contractors for 10+ new and renovated schools in New Haven, CT, as well as several schools and universities throughout the tri-state area.
+Dennie also helped Brown to develop a documentary film about the green building process for non-profits including the Kresge Foundation and the Non-Profit Finance Fund.

 Her green-building consulting services also included Leadership in Energy and Environmental Design (LEED) project management for two Fortune 500 companies in Manhattan: Random House Bertelson, which utilized the LEED EB rating system to green their facilities management; and Morgan Stanley, which employed LEED CI for new commercial interiors by achieving a Silver Rating.
 Evangeline also served as a teacher and private tutor for students preparing to take the LEED exam.